ShanKothari/pressed-leaf-models/README.md

 ## Questions?

 Please feel free to reach me at _shan.kothari \[at\] umontreal \[dot\] ca_ with questions about the code or the data.
 I'm glad to help you adapt any of the approaches I use for your own purposes.
-If you draw heavily from my code, I would ask that (purely as a courtesy) you cite one of the two papers above⁠—whichever is more relevant.
+If you draw heavily from my code or data, I would ask that (purely as a courtesy) you cite the paper above⁠.